Ruth-Mwangi/Check-Me-Out/README.md

 * Adding Checkout data to the Expense feature
 * Fix issue of scanning same item multiple times
 * Maintain data in recyclerview when switching of view occurs and reset recyclerview after checkout
+* drawing a rectangle around the barcode when detected

 ## Getting Started